ibrahim-Cypher10/TraceFL-Flower-Baseline/README.md

-Everything is complete, just need to take linting score to 10/10 currently it is at 9.3/10.
+Changes reduced the linting score to 9.3/10... just have to make following changes in list to take it to 10/10

 List of things to clean next: